Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 Allows a Staker to deploy an `EigenPod` instance, if they have not done so already.

-Each Staker can only deploy a single `EigenPod` instance, but a single `EigenPod` can serve as the withdrawal credentials for any number of beacon chain validators.
+Each Staker can only deploy a single `EigenPod` instance, but a single `EigenPod` can serve as the fee recipient / withdrawal credentials for any number of beacon chain validators.
 Each `EigenPod` is created using Create2 and the beacon proxy pattern, using the Staker's address as the Create2 salt.

 As part of the `EigenPod` deployment process, the Staker is made the Pod Owner, a permissioned role within the `EigenPod`.